Dr Marco Duranti

 - HSTY7001: The History of Human Rights

-Topics in modern European history, international history, and the history of human rights and humanitarianism
+Topics in late modern Western European history, international history, history of human rights and humanitarianism, history and memory

-- The politics of international human rights law
+- The cultural and sociopolitical dimensions of international law

-- The cultural, moral and spiritual foundations of European integration
+- The ethical foundations of European identity and European integration

-- The entanglement of neoliberal and Catholic politics
+- The entanglement of free-market and Catholic conservatism

 Conferences and Workshops Convened